Upcycle old fabric into new pet accessories

 Mapping Experience

-Ecosystem map revealed key opportunities across the pet owner journey.
+The ecosystem map revealed key opportunities across the pet owner journey.
 From discovery to feedback, we focused on elements: browsing workshops, receiving clear preparation checklists, and engaging in guided co-design during workshops.

 Zoomable image